 - Interest groups, e.g. Yoga in Berlin, or Vegan Get-Together,

 - Business groups, e.g. Tech StartUp Berlin or Berlin Entrepreneurs,

 - Socializing groups, e.g. Berlin LGBT Club or Berlin Social Activities,

 - Nomad or Expat groups, e.g. Remote Work or Berlin Expat Meetup

 Freelance Friday is a Meetup group, too.
 Once a month freelancers, remote workers, entrepreneurs, and other creative minds come together to connect and work.
-You meet at changing coworking spaces, spend an hour or so in the morning to chat and get to know each other and then spend the day working.
-This also means you can explore some of the best coworking spaces of Berlin for FREE.
+You meet at changing coworking spaces, spend an hour or so in the morning chatting and getting to know each other, and then spend the day working.
+This also means you can explore some of the best coworking spaces in Berlin for FREE.
 Double win!

 InterNations is a great platform to meet other internationals or locals with global minds.
 They are in 420 cities worldwide, Berlin being one of them.
 You can register for free but need to upgrade to take advantage of all of the services, e.g. chatting with others or participating in one of the many events they organize in Berlin.

 5. Facebook Groups